homebrewedsec/seguri.io/_services/ot-managed-detection-response.md

       OT Security That Actually Understands Operations
     </h2>
     <p style="color: rgba(255, 255, 255, 0.85); line-height: 1.7; font-size: 1.1rem; margin-bottom: 0;">
-      Traditional IT security solutions don't understand that your SCADA systems can't afford a reboot, that your safety instrumented systems operate on microsecond timing, or that a misconfigured firewall rule could shut down an entire production line.
+      Traditional IT security solutions don't understand that your SCADA systems can't afford a reboot, that your safety instrumented systems operate on microsecond timing, or that a misconfigured firewall rule could shut down critical operations.
 Our OT Managed Detection and Response services bridge this critical gap with specialized monitoring and response capabilities designed specifically for industrial environments.
     </p>
   </div>
 </div>